 Make sure that we know you have an overnight carer so that we can look at your housing benefit entitlement again.
 You must already have an extra bedroom in your home available for the carer to use before you get this help.
-If you are already getting housing benefit and meet the conditions for this extra help you will be entitled to it from the 1st April 2011.

 Local Housing Allowance – Landlord Information